bleszerd/TempoNative/README.md

 Android kotlin flavor of my original (React Native) Tempo app 🤖🌧.

 ## Download
-You can download the final package from links below
+You can download the final package from links below or from `Releases` on the right side of this page
 <br>
 <br>